 Policy 524: Student Driving Privileges

-In the event a student fails to meet the enrollment and attendance requirement of this policy, the building principal or designee will provide written notification on a form provided by the Idaho Department of Education to the student and parent/guardian of this district’s intent to request that the Idaho Department of Transportation suspend the student’s driving privileges because the student has dropped out of school and has failed to comply with the enrollment and attendance requirements.
+In the event a student fails to meet the enrollment and attendance requirement of this policy, the building principal or designee will provide written notification on a form provided by the Idaho Department of Education to the student and parent/guardian of the district’s intent to request that the Idaho Department of Transportation suspend the student’s driving privileges because the student has dropped out of school and has failed to comply with the enrollment and attendance requirements.

 The student or parent/guardian will have fifteen (15) calendar days from the date of receipt of the notice to request a hearing before the building principal or designee to review the pending suspension of driving privileges.
 The requested hearing will be held within thirty (30) calendar days after the receipt of the request.

 The building principal or designee may grant a hardship waiver of the requirements of this policy for any student for whom a personal or family hardship requires that the student have a driver’s license for his or her own or his or her family’s employment or medical care.
-The building principal or designee will take into account the recommendations of teachers, other school officials, guidance counselors or academic advisors prior to granting a waiver.
+The building principal or designee will take into account the recommendations of teachers, other school officials, guidance counselors, or academic advisors prior to granting a waiver.
 Such hardship waiver must be requested by the student or parent/guardian at the initial hearing.

 If the building principal or designee denies a hardship waiver, that decision may be appealed to the board of trustees within seven (7) calendar days of receipt of the principal’s or designee’s decision.
 The hearing before the board will be held at a mutually convenient time.
-The board will have the authority to uphold the decision of the building principal or designee, or reverse the decision and grant the hardship waiver.
+The board will have the authority to uphold the decision of the building principal or designee or reverse the decision and grant the hardship waiver.

 Students of Mennonite and Amish faiths are not required to comply with school attendance requirements for purposes of obtaining an Idaho driver’s license, driver training permit or instruction.
 Such students must be reported to the Idaho Department of Transportation as not being enrolled in school and not in compliance with this district’s attendance policy.
 The Idaho Department of Transportation will make the determination as to whether a religious exemption applies.

-This district shall provide the following information to the Idaho Department of Transportation on appropriate forms provided by the Idaho Department of Education:
+The district shall provide the following information to the Idaho Department of Transportation on appropriate forms provided by the Idaho Department of Education:

 1. The necessary verification that a student applying for a driver’s license or instruction permit meets the requirements set forth in this policy at the request of a student;